Chinese school

 A Chinese school (中文学校 (中文學校, zhōngwén xuéxiào)) is a school that is established for the purpose of teaching the varieties of Chinese (in particular, Mandarin and Cantonese), though the purpose can vary to teaching different aspects of Chinese culture such as Chinese art, calligraphy, history and martial arts.
 The programs can either be an independent institution or a part of an existing educational institution.

-Many Chinese schools are purposed to preserve traditional Chinese language and culture.
-In 2007, USA Today dubbed Chinese "... is the new English."
-A recent trend in 2011 shows that the Chinese government has also provided funding to U.S. school districts with additional funding on top of funding they already receive from the U.S. government.
-As a result, there has also been concern that the Chinese government may also be infiltrating the education system outside its borders, as some people at a school district in Columbus, Ohio, feel it has done.

 Curriculum

 A typical Chinese school curriculum can vary depending on the particular school.
 However, the Standard Chinese language and various aspects of Chinese culture such as Chinese art, Chinese history and Chinese martial arts are typically included.

 Chinese language

 The Chinese language is spoken by nearly 1.2 billion people or about 16% of the world's population.
 Chinese schools typically teach both written and spoken Chinese.
 With the growing importance and influence of China's economy globally, Mandarin instruction is gaining popularity in schools in the United States, and has become an increasingly popular subject of study amongst the young in the Western world, as in the UK.
 One of the teaching tools used widely in Chinese schools is the Pinyin system, also known as the official phonetic system for transcribing the Mandarin pronunciations of Chinese characters into the Latin alphabet which was developed in the 1950s based on earlier forms of romanization.
 It was published by the Chinese government in 1958 and revised several times.
 The International Organization for Standardization (ISO) adopted pinyin as an international standard in 1982.